OP-Patel/stimuli-prototype/README.md

 <h1> Media Rater Design Prototype </h1>
 This repository is the source code behind the initial prototype for the Media Rater Design.
-This is a work in progress.

 <h1> Demo Video </h1>